icopy-site/awesome-cn/docs/awesome/awesome-kde.md

 #### Extensions

-- [Bismuth](https://github.com/Bismuth-Forge/bismuth) - A KDE Plasma extension that lets you tile windows automatically and manage them via keyboard, just like in classical tiling window managers (i3, dwm or XMondad). (**NOTE** for KDE Plasma 6, check Polonium listed below)
 - [Dynamic Wallpaper Engine](https://github.com/zzag/plasma5-wallpapers-dynamic) - A wallpaper plugin that continuously updates the desktop background based on the current time in your location.
 - [Hoppla](https://github.com/Fuchs/hoppla-sa) - KDE Plasma desktop widget to control Philips Hue lights.
 - [Kvantum](https://github.com/tsujan/Kvantum) - An SVG-based theme engine for Qt4/Qt5, KDE and LXQt, with an emphasis on elegance, usability and practicality.
 - [Latte-Dock](https://invent.kde.org/plasma/latte-dock) - Latte is a dock based on Plasma frameworks that provides an elegant and intuitive experience for your tasks and plasmoids 📌.
 - [Places Widget](https://github.com/dfaust/plasma-applet-places-widget) - Plasma 5 widget that gives access to user places.
-- [Polonium](https://zeroxoneafour.github.io/polonium/) - The successor of Bismuth for KDE Plasma 6.
 - [Window AppMenu Applet](https://github.com/psifidotos/applet-window-appmenu) - Plasma 5 applet in order to show the window appmenu.
 - [Window Title Applet](https://github.com/psifidotos/applet-window-title/) - Plasma 5 applet that shows the current window title and icon in your panels.
 - [Karousel](https://github.com/peterfajdiga/karousel) - KWin tiling script with scrolling.
 Works especially well with ultrawide screens.